ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-logic.md

 We have created composable functions to manage our session state and handle the authentication logic.
 In the next section we will begin to assemble the pieces created here to develop our authentication flow.

-If you got stuck on any of the coding challenges, you can have a look at the <a href="https://github.com/ionic-team/tea-taster-vue" target="_blank">completed code</a>, but try not to peek.
+Remember, if you got stuck on any of the coding challenges, you can have a look at the <a href="https://github.com/ionic-team/tea-taster-vue" target="_blank">completed code</a>, but try not to peek.